 Kelvingrove Art Gallery and Museum, Argyle St, Glasgow G3 8AG

-For those departing from Glasgow, check in for your tour will begin at 10:45am with your Driver Guide at the Bus Stop located outside the Kelvingrove Art Gallery and Museum, Argyle St, and the bus will depart promptly at 11:00am.
+For those departing from Glasgow, check in for your tour will begin at 10:45am with your Driver Guide at the South East wing of the Kelvingrove Art Gallery and Museum, at the bus pick up point, and the bus will depart promptly at 11:00am.

 We CANNOT wait for guests who are late.
 It is YOUR responsibility to be at the meeting point by 8:30am at the latest.